What are the characteristics of a user-friendly website?

 The disadvantage of stock photos is that they are just idealized and therefore artificial.
 People pose unnaturally, smile too perfectly, and the backgrounds are clearly chosen by force.

 Truthfulness, naturalness and even a kind of "fabricated dilettantism" (but in a good way) are at a price.
 They convey the effect they are supposed to convey, but do not impose this false, idealized narrative.

 It goes without saying.

 The main task of any site is not only to generate traffic, but also to make sure that those who visit it stay there as long as possible.

 This is only possible if the site meets the needs of the visitor.

-I hope you find the above tips helpful.
+I hope that the above tips will be useful for you.